Did you hear from the news that Canada is on the top list as the Best Places to live in the world? WOW! Isn’t it amazing?

 High Vehicle insurance

 Unlike in Philippines, insurance here in Canada is standard across the province or even across the country insure it by TPL.
 If in Philippines you can just have a TPL insurance, here, depends on the age of your car, the make, premiums vary, and depends on your Driver’s safety rating, which you can earn with years of driving experience.
 You do not have a choice here but to pay high premiums for your car insurance.
-Your insurance per year can cost you almost a price of a second hand car.
+Your insurance per year can cost you almost the price of a second hand car.
+However, the price of the used car would also vary, depending on the condition it is in, or the dent removal cost (if by any chance, there would have been dents) which would be included in the total cost of the vehicle.

 Canada is not cheap place to live